Pump.io: Technology

 Pump.io is written in Node.js and uses Activity Streams as the format for commands and to transfer data via a simple REST inbox API.
 The software package also uses a NoSQL database such as MongoDB or Redis, and requires GraphicsMagick for uploading media.

 Pump.io can easily be run on hardware with less resources, such as a Raspberry Pi or any other single-board computer.
 It can be used either with the included Web UI, or other clients via its API.

 As a federated social network, pump.io is not tied to a single site.
 Users across servers can subscribe to and communicate with each other, and if one or more individual nodes go offline the rest of the network remains intact.

 ActivityPump

 ActivityPump is the protocol used by pump.io to allow for federation of user content between different pump.io instances.
 Compared to OStatus, its microblogging-oriented predecessor, ActivityPump uses the Activity Streams format and its vocabulary to allow for more general interactions between users, as well as to make development of alternative ActivityPump-based social networks easier for software developers, who were forced to operate within the limits of OStatus and its core technologies.

 Standardization

 The W3C Social Web Working Group was launched in July 2014, originally to build on the OpenSocial standard.
 The working group later changed focus towards building on ActivityPump, using it as a base to build the ActivityPub standard.
 It was officially published as a Recommendation on January 23, 2018.
-The protocol has since gone on to become the main standard used in the fediverse, with future development on the standard to be organized by the Social Web Community Group, a successor to the working group.